 Flying In & Out of Lusaka

 Kenneth Kaunda International is the airport in Lusaka, Zambia’s capital.
 You would most likely fly in and out of Lusaka if you were visiting Lower Zambezi National Park, Mana Pools National Park in southeastern Zambia or Kafue National Park in central Zambia.
 Kafue National Park is the oldest and largest of Zambia’s national parks covering a massive 8700 square miles.
 It was first established as National Park in the 1950s by the legendary Norman Carr, Kafue is one of the largest national parks in the whole of Africa.
-Despite its size, prominent location only two hours’ drive from Livingstone and tremendous concentration of animals, it remains little known and largely unexplored.
+Despite its size, prominent location only two hours’ drive from Livingstone and tremendous concentration of animals, it remains little known and largely unexplored when traveling to Zambia In and Out.

 - In the main airport area there are now two restaurants upstairs.
 One is older with large windows where people can see planes coming and going (mostly little safari ones), the other has no windows (and I have not yet tried their food but it looks good).
 The big old one with windows is a good place to sit if clients have time to kill, and the food is not bad.
 There is also a bar.